brucemack/kc1fsz-rc1/README.md

 CTCSS Tone Encoder
 ------------------

-See flow diagram reference J.
+See flow diagram reference J. The digital CTCSS generator runs in the 8kHz part of the audio flow.
+Each radio has its own encoder frequency to support multi-tone systems.

 Dan suggested that the goal should be to create a PL tone modulated at about 10% total deviation.
+If we assume that CW/courtesy tones are generated at a level of between

-If we assume that CW/courtesy tones are generated at a level of between -14dB and -10dB of full DAC full scale, the PL tone should be another -12dB down, or 0.32 * 0.25 = 0.08 linear scale.
+-14dB and -10dB of full DAC full scale, the PL tone should be another -12dB down, or 0.32 * 0.25 = 0.08 linear scale.

-Here's a clip with the CTCSS encoding enabled (123 Hz) and set to a high level (-20dB) so it can be heard: [Sound 3d](https://github.com/brucemack/kc1fsz-rc1/raw/refs/heads/main/docs/clip-3d.wav).
+Here's a clip with the CTCSS encoder enabled (123 Hz) and set to a high level (-20dB) so it can be heard: [Sound 3d](https://github.com/brucemack/kc1fsz-rc1/raw/refs/heads/main/docs/clip-3d.wav).